geudde/attic-chest/pages/02.season-1/08.meeting-08/06.anacreon-48/docs.md

 > A Translation of the Forty-eighth Ode of Anacreon

-Give me Homer’s golden Lyre
+Give me Homer’s golden lyre
-But without it’s sanguine String
+But without it’s sanguine string
-From the Altar’s holy Fire
+From the altar’s holy fire
-Here the foaming Goblet bring.
+Here the foaming goblet bring.

-Then I’ll mix the rosy Wine
+Then I’ll mix the rosy wine
-All it’s Dictates then obey
+All it’s dictates then obey
-With the laughing Chorus join
+With the laughing chorus join
-And with temper’d Madness play.
+And with temper’d madness play.

-Singing to my sounding Shell
+Singing to my sounding shell
-I’ll it’s chearful Chords explore
+I’ll it’s chearful chords explore
 Chords from which none else so well
-The Strains by Wine inspir’d can pour.
+The strains by wine inspir’d can pour.

 May 7th 1806